-Healing from Trauma: Post-Traumatic-Stress-Disorder PTSD (Part One)
+Healing from Trauma: Post-Traumatic Stress Disorder (Part One)

 kristina-tripkovic-nwWUBsW6ud4-unsplash

 Trauma itself is not always a problem.
 Yes, it sucks.
 Yes, it can be life-altering.
 No, we do not wish trauma on anyone.
 But with enough personal resources, healing from trauma can be quick and even life-enhancing (post-traumatic growth, anyone?).
 Though, this is not always the case.
-Most of us do not have the necessary resources to begin to heal from trauma until long after it has occurred (and that is if we are lucky, have resources like time and money, etc.).
-Therefore, trauma leaves its residue: post-traumatic-stress-disorder (PTSD) among other health issues.
+Most of us do not have the necessary resources to begin to heal from trauma until long after it has occurred (and that is if we are lucky, and have resources like time and money, etc.).
+Therefore, trauma leaves its residue: post-traumatic stress disorder (PTSD) among other health issues.
 But before we dive into that, let’s unpack the experience of trauma itself.

-What exactly is trauma?
+What Exactly is Trauma?

 When trauma goes unhealed, it can turn into pervasive dysfunction for an individual and have far-reaching impacts.
-Not only can it lead to an inability to work, have positive relationships, or feel good about oneself or one’s life, unhealed trauma often lies at the root of negative behavior and actions.
+Not only can it lead to an inability to work, have positive relationships, or feel good about oneself or one’s life, but unhealed trauma often lies at the root of negative behavior and actions.

 Post-Traumatic Stress Disorder (PTSD)

 After experiencing trauma, it is typical to expect that a person would go through a period of “coming down” as they return to their lives and routines.
-However, when someone has been diagnosed with post-traumatic-stress-disorder, they are having difficulty returning to their typical state of functioning.
+However, when someone has been diagnosed with post-traumatic stress disorder, they are having difficulty returning to their typical state of functioning.
 Their life has been deeply impacted by the trauma.

 PTSD is a psychological disorder diagnosed after a traumatic experience or the witnessing of a traumatic experience when the person does not easily return to their healthy state of functioning prior to the experience.
 Flashbacks, nightmares, severe anxiety, and constantly re-living the trauma in a person’s mind or body are usually key symptoms leading to this diagnosis.

-Symptoms of PTSD can be broken down into 4 categories:
+The symptoms of PTSD can be broken down into 4 categories:

 1. Intrusive memories (such as dreams, nightmares, or flashbacks)